Sestina: English

 From the 1930s, a revival of the form took place across the English-speaking world, led by poets such as W. H. Auden, and the 1950s were described as the "age of the sestina" by James E. B. Breslin.
-"Sestina: Altaforte" by Ezra Pound and "Paysage moralisé" by W. H. Auden are distinguished modern examples of the sestina.
-The sestina remains a popular closed verse form, and many sestinas continue to be written by contemporary poets; notable examples include "The Guest Ellen at the Supper for Street People" by David Ferry and "IVF" by Kona Macphee.
+"Sestina: Altaforte" by Ezra Pound, "Paysage moralisé" by W. H. Auden, and "Sestina" by Elizabeth Bishop are distinguished modern examples of the sestina.
+"Histoire" by Harry Mathews adds an additional Oulipian constraint: the end words wildly misusing ideological or prejudicial terms.
+The sestina remains a popular closed verse form, and many sestinas continue to be written by contemporary poets; notable examples include "Six Bad Poets" by Christopher Reid, "The Guest Ellen at the Supper for Street People" by David Ferry and "IVF" by Kona Macphee.

 Form

 Although the sestina has been subject to many revisions throughout its development, there remain several features that define the form.
 The sestina is composed of six stanzas of six lines (sixains), followed by a stanza of three lines (a tercet).
 There is no rhyme within the stanzas; instead the sestina is structured through a recurrent pattern of the words that end each line, a technique known as "lexical repetition".

 In the original form composed by Daniel, each line is of ten syllables, except the first of each stanza which are of seven.
 The established form, as developed by Petrarch and Dante, was in hendecasyllables.
 Since then, changes to the line length have been a relatively common variant, such that Stephanie Burt has written: "sestinas, as the form exists today, [do not] require expertise with inherited meter ...".

 The pattern that the line-ending words follow is often explained if the numbers 1 to 6 are allowed to stand for the end-words of the first stanza.
 Each successive stanza takes its pattern based upon a bottom-up pairing of the lines of the preceding stanza (i.e., last and first, then second-from-last and second, then third-from-last and third).
 Given that the pattern for the first stanza is 123456, this produces 615243 in the second stanza, numerical series which corresponds, as Paolo Canettieri has shown, to the way in which the points on the dice are arranged.
 This genetic hypothesis is supported by the fact that Arnaut Daniel was a strong dice player and various images related to this game are present in his poetic texts.

 Another way of visualising the pattern of line-ending words for each stanza is by the procedure known as retrogradatio cruciata, which may be rendered as "backward crossing".
 The second stanza can be seen to have been formed from three sets of pairs (6–1, 5–2, 4–3), or two triads (1–2–3, 4–5–6).
 The 1–2–3 triad appears in its original order, but the 4–5–6 triad is reversed and superimposed upon it.